khulnasoft/khulnasoft/docker-images/prometheus/README.md

-# Sourcegraph Prometheus
+# Khulnasoft Prometheus

 The `sourcegraph/prometheus` image provides an all-in-one image through `prom-wrapper` with:

-- Vanilla Prometheus with embedded Sourcegraph configuration
+- Vanilla Prometheus with embedded Khulnasoft configuration
 - Bundled Alertmanager with a `siteConfigSubscriber` sidecar service to automatically apply relevant configuration changes to Alertmanager

-To learn more, refer to the [Sourcegraph observability developer guide](https://docs-legacy.khulnasoft.com/dev/background-information/observability) and [monitoring architecture](https://handbook.khulnasoft.com/engineering/observability/monitoring_architecture#sourcegraph-prometheus).
+To learn more, refer to the [Khulnasoft observability developer guide](https://docs-legacy.khulnasoft.com/dev/background-information/observability) and [monitoring architecture](https://handbook.khulnasoft.com/engineering/observability/monitoring_architecture#sourcegraph-prometheus).

 ## Image API